smart-classic/smart_server/README.md

 The backend server can run on localhost in the configuration given above:
 <pre>
  cd /web/smart_server/
- python manage.py runserver 7000
+ nohup python manage.py runserver 7000 > /dev/null &
 </pre>

 The UI server, if you want it accessible from another machine, needs to specify a hostname or IP address.
-If you want port 80, you need to be root of course:
+If you want port 80, you need to be root of course.
+The mask "0.0.0.0" will allow all incoming connections:

 <pre>
  cd /web/smart_ui_server/
- python manage.py runserver 0.0.0.0:7001
+ nohup python manage.py runserver 0.0.0.0:7001 > /dev/null &
 </pre>

 And finally, the Sample Apps:

 <pre>
  cd /web/smart_sample_apps/
- python manage.py runserver 0.0.0.0:8001
+ nohup python manage.py runserver 0.0.0.0:8001 > /dev/null &
 </pre>

+* Note: In the above examples the console output is suppressed.
+If you are having trouble with the server, you may want to redirect the output to the console or a log file.

 #The SMArt EMR is now at: http://localhost:7001/login